 Reunion planning often starts the year prior, with volunteers researching and contacting past students.

-It is a tradition at St Margaret’s that we approach the school captains and Old Girls’ Prizewinner to seek their assistance in getting the cohort connected and to serve as a reunion coordinators.
-That said, if you or someone who know, is interested in assisting as a reunion coordinator, please contact the Development and Community Office.
+It is a tradition at St Margaret’s that we approach the school captains and Old Girls’ Prizewinner to seek their assistance in getting the cohort connected and to serve as reunion coordinators.
+That said, if you or someone you know, is interested in assisting as a reunion coordinator, please contact the Development and Community Office.

 St Margaret’s strongly encourages regular catch ups outside of these years and welcomes your call to our Functions Department (07) 3862-0757 if you are interested in booking one of our many spectacular event spaces at St Margaret’s.

 If you are an Old Girl of St Margaret’s and have not been receiving emails from us, that may be because we do not have your current contact details.
 Please keep us in mind when you move or change your email address.
 So we can stay connected with you, please update your details online at this link.